This blog post kicks off a series where we’re going to examine a number of different mind/body/spirit healing techniques that work well with horses.

 Or energy healer Joan Ranquet will show you the tapping points on a live horse in this video.

 If you find the actual tapping annoying or invasive, you can just rub/massage each point.
 Once you get really good, you can just visualize yourself tapping on each point and the effect is the same – not just because it’s an energetic therapy, but because the brain does not distinguish between an imagined event and an actual event.
 This is why professional athletes, musicians, etc. use visualization (full-sensory imagining) regularly.

-But the best way to really understand what EFT tapping therapy is and how it works, is to see it in action.
+But the best way to really understand what acupressure tapping therapy is and how it works, is to see it in action.

 If you like the feel of this therapy, you can check out the recorded sessions for animals here that you can tap along to, or book a private session with Gwyneth Moss for your horse or other animal – she is a very good EFT Practitioner.

-Of course, the cheapest way to use EFT is to learn how to do it yourself!
+Of course, the cheapest way to use acupressure tapping is to learn how to do it yourself!
 There is a free guide available.
 But although I did it on my own for two years, I did not get really good results until I took a workshop (even just do Level 1) and really learned how to do it properly.
 Gwyneth Moss has workshops in the UK, and there are instructors in most major cities around the world now – just do an Internet search for your city.
-I also offer an online course with bi-weekly LIVE tapping sessions in a Private Facebook Group – I call my version of EFT (with an added body/subconscious piece) Lazer Tapping – check it out and get a free session!
+I also offer an online course that will teach you how to tap for yourself and your pets, along with Live Chat support and many topic-specific sessions you can tap-along with to help you get fluent (and clear your pain, trauma, blocks etc at the same time!): Lazer Tapping – come check it out and try a FREE SESSION!

 Jini Patel Thompson is a natural health writer and Lazer Tapping instructor.
 She began riding at age 2 in Kenya, and got her first horse at age 8 in Alberta, and so continues a life-long journey and love affair with these amazing creatures.